Greenish Blue, Male Emerging - Plebejus saepiolus saepiolus

 Larvae

-The larvae were fed on the flower blossoms of Trifolium pratense, Red Clover.
+The larvae were fed on the flower blossoms of Trifolium pratense , Red Clover.
 They fed from 23 to 25 days and then either walked off the plant looking for a suitable place to pupate or they pupated directly on a blossom.
 When the larvae are small they get inside the blossoms and are very difficult to locate and move to a fresh blossom.
-When I couldn't find them, I put the blossoms into a cello cup with the lid on and then waited.
+When I couldn't find them, I put the blossom into a cello cup with the lid on and then waited.
 Many of them eventually crawled out and were located when the blossoms dried out.
 However, many were never located.
 Room lights were left on 24x7.

 Pupae